By: Kendall Jones on November 23rd, 2021

 Cash flow is the lifeblood of any commercial construction project.
 Being able to effectively manage cash flows on projects and throughout the year can be the difference between the success and failure of your business.

 These tips can successfully manage cash flows on a project to ensure it remains profitable from start to finish.

-1. Know your client.
-You want to work with owners or contractors that can process your paperwork, sign off on completed work and pay promptly.
+You want to work with owners or contractors that can process your paperwork, sign off on completed work, and pay promptly.
 Check out the creditworthiness of your potential client by getting a financial statement, Dun & Bradstreet report or at the least get some references from contractors who have worked with this owner in the past.
 You want assurance that they have the financial capability of paying you for work performed.

-2. Start with a realistic and profitable estimate.
-Don’t even consider bidding a project that’s not going to be profitable for your business.
+Don’t even consider bidding on a project that’s not going to be profitable for your business.
 Managing cash flows is difficult enough on profitable projects.
 You don’t want to put yourself in a position where you’ll be forced to rob Peter to pay Paul or take out unnecessary lines of credit to keep an unprofitable project going.

-6. Stay on top of change orders.
 Change orders can have a big impact on your cash flow so it’s important to know what you can and can’t charge for.
 Change orders should be clearly established in the contract.
-Keeping on top of and document the extra work completed is essential.
+Keeping on top of, and documenting, the extra work completed is essential.

 Closing out a project and collecting final payment can be tricky.
 Effectively managing the final punch list can improve the timeliness of the final payment avoid decreases in retainage.